foqueiroz/arcdocs.github.io/book/getting_started/logon/logon-campus.md

 will not appear as you type your password.
 Your keystrokes are recorded so please type carefully!
 ```

+## Connecting from Windows

+Connecting from Windows requires the installation of an SSH client.
+We recommend and support users using MobaXTerm, please consult the [setup section](../logon.html#installing-mobaxterm) about installing this application.

-### Connecting with MobaXTerm
+### Connecting via MobaXTerm

 ```{warning}
 **As of July 2021 the University is using 2-factor authentication for password-based access to remote-access.**
 You will need to make sure you have [enrolled with Duo with your University account](https://it.leeds.ac.uk/it?id=kb_article&sysparm_article=KB0014659) and will be required to [use Duo to authenticate](https://it.leeds.ac.uk/it?id=kb_article&sysparm_article=KB0014641) after submitting your password to remote-access.
 ```

-Once you have MobaXTerm downloaded you can connect to ARC via two mechanisms: using the builtin local terminal to connect using SSH commands; or creating an [SSH session via the GUI](#creating-an-ssh-session).
+Once you have MobaXTerm downloaded you can connect to ARC via two mechanisms: using the [builtin local terminal to connect using SSH commands](#using-the-mobaxterm-terminal); or creating an [SSH session via the GUI](#creating-an-ssh-session).

 #### Creating an SSH session